The English Major

 The Program of Study

 The degree in English requires ten courses (30 credits), as specified below.
-All courses must be at the upper-division level (numbered 3000 or above), with the exception of the single ENGL 2500-level prerequisite course (not including ENGL 2559 "New Course in English").
+All courses must be at the upper-division level (numbered 3000 or above), with the exception of the single ENGL 2500-level prerequisite course.

 Additional Rules

-• Eight of the ten courses for the major must be taken in the English department at UVa.
-With permission of the Director of the Undergraduate Program, up to two major electives may be taken either in other departments on campus, or as transfer credit from other institutions, including study abroad programs.
+Eight of the ten courses for the major must be taken in the English department at UVa.
+With permission of the Director of the Undergraduate Program, up to two major electives may be taken either in other departments on campus, or as transfer credit from other institutions, including semester-long study abroad programs.
+To be eligible for possible English credit, courses must be advanced (3000+ for UVA courses, with the exception noted below), must include works of literature, and must require 10-15 pages of formal writing.
+To apply for approval, please submit syllabi to the DUP.
 Courses taken outside the department may not fulfill distribution requirements.

 Third-Year Transfers